 Quick answer

-- Check the battery temperature; cold batteries (below 32°F) will not charge and may trigger a fault light.
+- Check the battery temperature; cold batteries (below 32°F) will not charge and will trigger the temperature-fault indicator.

 - Ensure the charger is properly plugged in and functioning; test with another charger if available.